sh1nu11bi/sifter/README.md

 - Omega's repo has been removed, therefore unavailable for new clones.
 <br/> If you already had omegas repo, you will still be able to use this module though.

-- DeadTrap's repo has been removed, therefore unavailable for new clones.
-<br /> If you already had DeadTraps repo, you will still be able to use this module though.

 - SayDog has been removed due to being a program meant mainly for termux.